MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

 When examining this function, you may see a few opportunities for failure.
 For example, a user could supply `symbols` and `coordinates` with different lengths.
-If the `coordinates` argument is the longer one, we will not see an error raised.
+If the `coordinates` argument is the longer one, we will not see an error.
 The function will simply ignore the last coordinate.
 If `symbols` is the longer argument, we will not have enough `coordinates` and an error will occur.
-Neither of these is our intention, and one of them would complete without us knowing (some errors are silent)!
+Neither of these is our intended behavior, but would occur without us knowing (some errors are silent)!

 Let's try this out.
 In a python interpreter, try the following: